robertocarroll/robertocarroll/journal/_posts/2017-03-20-recently-march-2017.md

 - Journal
 tags:
 - recently
-excerpt: Here's what I got up to in April 2017.
+excerpt: Here's what I got up to in March 2017.
 ---

-Weight - 90.5kg
-Blood pressure - 120/80
+An Iliad - 14 March - Denis O'Hare - violence, destruction and chaos.